Disclosure of Employer Recruitment Activities and Practices

 We ask that employers convey final hiring decisions to candidates within a reasonable time frame and communicate that time frame to candidates during the interview process.
 As a general rule, employers should give students a minimum of two weeks from the date the offer is made to make their decision.

-We ask that employers making full-time offers to interns at the conclusion of their internship give students until at least until mid-November so that these students are able to participate in on-campus recruiting during the fall semester.
+We ask that employers making full-time offers to interns at the conclusion of their internship give students until at least mid-November so that these students are able to participate in on-campus recruiting during the fall semester.
 This will allow students to make informed career decisions and will support their acceptance of offers and commitment to employers.

 Employers should in no way try to persuade students to renege on employment offers from other companies under any circumstances.
 This practice would be in direct breach of our recruiter code of conduct and ethics and may result in restricting access to our career services and students.